joemoonqbe/katastic/README.md

 ### Others Considered
 **Reliability**
-While the system is not mission critical, and cost of downtime is high, as the user trust on the bashbaord will be impacted and in the long run it will may result in loss of the customer base
+While the system is not mission critical, and cost of downtime is high, as the user trust on the bashboard will be impacted and in the long run it will may result in loss of the customer base
 **Recoverability**
 In case of service downtime, the system needs to be able to recover in a consistent state.